Unit 1 Membership

 How Do I Request an Evaluation?

-In order to earn RFR, you must request a performance evaluation.
+To earn RFR, you must request a performance evaluation.
 This may be done by checking the appropriate box on your Acceptance of Offer.
-Alternately, you may submit a request in writing to your Chair, copied to the Dean’s Office, within the first 30 days of your appointment for courses of 12 weeks or longer, and within 10 days for courses of less than 12 weeks.
+Alternatively, you may submit a request in writing to your Chair, copied to the Dean’s Office, within the first 30 days of your appointment for courses of 12 weeks or longer, and within 10 days for courses of less than 12 weeks.
 RFR is established after the second successful evaluation.

 What Is The Evaluation Process?

 Departments determine their own process for conducting evaluations.
 Members are encouraged to contact their Chair in order to learn what the process is in their department.

 It may include:

 - A review of student evaluations in the given course